-Three additional timers, T1, T2, and T3, are required to support the functionality defined in this document.
+Three additional timers (T1, T2, and T3) are required to support the mechanisms defined in this document.
+Timers T1 and T2 are used both by a restarting router and a starting router.
+Timer T3 is used only by a restarting router.